-His life has been a colorful one.
-He has been a deputy sheriff, construction worker, a soldier in the Korean war (twice wounded), a bullfighter, a playwright, a book store owner-manager, an ice cream truck vendor, and a merchant seaman.
-But he is best known as an activist for open inquiry on the Holocaust issue.
+While he was best known as an activist for open inquiry on the Holocaust issue, Bradley Smith's life was a varied and colorful one.
+He was a deputy sheriff, a construction worker, a soldier in the Korean War (twice wounded), a bullfighter, a playwright, a book store owner-manager, an ice cream truck vendor, an author and a merchant seaman.
+And for many Americans, he was the introduction to a skeptical view of the Holocaust issue.

 Through his efforts in the years that followed, millions of Americans learned for the first time about Holocaust revisionism and the scholarly debate on this chapter of history.

-During the late 1980s and throughout the 1990s, he was active as director of the Committee for Open Debate on the Holocaust (CODOH), a group dedicated to defending free speech and free inquiry on the Holocaust issue, to encouraging greater public access to revisionist scholarship, and to promoting awareness of the controversy regarding the Holocaust story.
+In the mid-1980s, he published Prima Facie, a newsletter aimed at journalists and editors that focused on cultism, suppression of free inquiry and censorship on the Holocaust issue.
+For more than 20 years he was active as director of the Committee for Open Debate on the Holocaust (CODOH), a group dedicated to defending free speech and free inquiry on the Holocaust issue, to encouraging greater public access to revisionist scholarship, and to promoting awareness of the controversy regarding the Holocaust story.

 In the 1991-92 school year, CODOH advertisements or statements appeared in 17 student newspapers, several at major universities.
-During the 1993-1994 academic year, his ad -- headlined "A Revisionist Challenge to the US Holocaust Memorial Museum" -- appeared in at least 35 college and university campus papers, as well as one major metropolitan daily.
-By the end of the 2000-001 academic year, his ads had appeared in more than 350 student papers.
+During the 1993-94 academic year, his ad -- headlined "A Revisionist Challenge to the US Holocaust Memorial Museum" -- appeared in at least 35 college and university campus papers, as well as one major metropolitan daily.
+By the end of the 2000-01 academic year, his ads had appeared in more than 350 student papers.

-Smith's campaign generated news reports and commentary in such prominent periodicals as The New York Times and Time magazine, and editorials in The Washington Post, The New York Times and the Los Angeles Times.
+Smith's efforts generated news reports and commentary in such prominent periodicals as The New York Times and Time magazine, and editorials in The Washington Post, The New York Times and the Los Angeles Times.

 “Countries that have laws that limit the scope and substance of World War II and Holocaust research include France, Germany, Switzerland, Canada, Australia, Belgium, the Netherlands, Austria, Sweden, Denmark, Poland, and Spain.
 These laws make it a crime for anyone, regardless of their credentials or the factual basis of their views, to question or revise any aspect of the history of World War II or the Holocaust in a manner that goes beyond the somewhat arbitrary standards established by the governments of those countries.”

-Smith has had a long association with the Institute for Historical Review -- as a contributor to IHR publications, as a speaker at IHR conferences, and, during the late 1980s, as its Media Project director, a role that generated numerous radio and television interviews.
+Smith had a long association with the Institute for Historical Review -- as a contributor to IHR publications, as a speaker at IHR conferences, and, during the late 1980s, as its Media Project director, a role that generated numerous radio and television interviews.

+He was the author of many articles, some of which appeared in the IHR Journal, and several books.
+His first, Confessions of a Holocaust Revisionist, was praised by Canadian journalist Doug Collins as “fascinating" and as an "amusing walk through the valley of the shadow of doubt…” Another book, Break His Bones: The Private Life of a Holocaust Revisionist, is a witty and thoughtful 315-page memoir that looks back on the challenges, disappointments and joys of Smith's years-long battle against taboo and censorship.
 Break His Bones details the organized campaign to suppress free speech and intellectual openness on the “Holocaust” issue, showing how skeptics are blacklisted, and their works banned.
-Smith gives a human face to the much-maligned “Holocaust deniers.”
-“It might be said,” he writes, that Break His Bones ”is an exercise revealing the subjective life of a thought criminal.”
+In it Smith gave a human face to the much-maligned “Holocaust deniers.”
+“It might be said,” he wrote, “that Break His Bones is an exercise revealing the subjective life of a thought criminal.”